Halt In Subsidies For Health Insurers Expected To Drive Up Costs For Middle Class

 Those plan would likely have fewer benefits and appeal to healthier, younger people.

 The two moves Thursday could split the health care market.
-People with low-incomes or expensive medical conditions like diabetes, would stay in the ACA marketplaces, while healthier, wealthier people would go elsewhere for coverage.
+People with low-incomes or expensive medical conditions like diabetes would stay in the ACA marketplaces, while healthier, wealthier people would go elsewhere for coverage.
 The result would be higher costs for people who need health care most.